 5. TRACK PLANNING

 Please visit the Directory of Classes to get the updated course listings.
 Please also note that not all courses are offered every semester, or even every year.
 A few courses are offered only once every two or three years or even less frequently.
-For more information, please see the SEAS Bulletin CS course-offering schedule (This schedule can change due to unforeseeable circumstances; thus, it should only be used as a reference).

 Please note that some Data Science Institute courses such as COMS W4121 (Computer Systems for Data Science) do not count towards the CS MS degree.
 If you have any questions, please contact your advisor or the CS Student Services.